Ray-Ban Wayfarer sunglasses

 The frame in the film has the Ray-Ban logo on the side of the temples.
 Many vintage Wayfarers have metal studs on the side instead of he logo and front of the frame.
 The current Ray-Ban Original Wayfarer 2140 model (which is the most similar to the old model) does have the Ray-Ban logo on the sides, like in the film, but the new version also has a Ray-Ban logo on the lens, something that the vintage Ray-Bans didn't have.

 The Wayfarer model has changed shape over time, and the current model is slightly different from the 1980s model, which in turn was slightly different from the 1950s models.
 The current Ray-Ban Original Wayfarer 2140 modelnumber probably comes closest to the model in the film.
 If you are getting these shades for yourself, make sure to pick the right model, as the frame is available in different sizes as well as in a polarized and non-polarized version.
-The Ray-Ban Original Wayfarer 2140 is available at every official Ray-Ban retailer, or online on Ray-Ban.com ($150), Amazon.com, Amazon.co.uk, FramesDirect ($122) or BestBuyEyeglasses ($120 and use code save10 to receive an extra 10% off and free shipping).
+The Ray-Ban Original Wayfarer 2140 is available at every official Ray-Ban retailer, or online on Ray-Ban.com ($150), Amazon.com, Amazon.co.uk and FramesDirect ($122).

 If you're looking for original vintage 1980s Wayfarer sunglasses, you can look on eBay, but beware of fake sunglasses and make sure to buy from trusted sources with high ratings.
 A very reliable place for vintage shades is Vintage-Sunglasses.de, a company specialised in never-worn vintage sunglasses, for example this pair of black Ray-Ban Wayfarer II.